userfrosting/UserFrosting/README.md

 ### Jordan Mele

-Jordan's a former developer of Mayvin Training and a student studying Computer Science at the University of Wollongong, Australia.
-His passion is creating software-based solutions to overcomplicated problems, while keeping the user in control.
+Jordan's an Australian PHP Developer at [4mation](https://www.4mation.com.au) in Surry Hills, NSW.
+His passion is creating simple yet intuitive software-based solutions for problems that would otherwise be tedious and overcomplicated to address, while keeping the user in control.

 ### Sarah Baghdadi